 There is a need for inventive ways to teach children how to read and write, especially since it is a process that begins at infancy.
 Children should learn from an early age these essential skills through interesting ways that make learning a fun process.
 A child’s literacy skills are developed from singing, playing, drawing, and storytelling hence it is an everyday activity.
 The article aims at providing some creative ideas that can be used to teach children how to read and write.
 Caregivers should analyze a child’s receptivity to reading and learning to ensure that their intentions to learning are genuine.
+Worry not, if all else fails, My Essay Geeks will come to the rescue.

 Children should know how to decode letters for them to arrange them to words systematically.
 Phonics involves teaching children how to make sounds using the letters.
 They systematically recognize the sounds and combine the letters to make words with different sounds.
 They use this knowledge to identify new words and how they are pronounced and ultimately how they are written.
 It is crucial for a child to identify the sounds rather than the letters to avoid reading difficulties in the future.
 When children identify these sounds, they can read unfamiliar words on their own hence they establish the link between written words and their spoken knowledge.
 Phonics assists children in identifying letters and words by sight which ultimately leads to fluency in reading and writing.